 Trading Partner Portal: Canada

-Geographically, Canada is the second largest country in the world, with a population of 36.28 million and a GDP of $1.53 trillion (World Bank).
+Geographically, Canada is the second largest country in the world, with a population of 37.05 million and a GDP of $1.7 trillion (World Bank).
 The United States and Canada enjoy the largest bilateral trade and investment relationship in the world.
-In 2017, two way trade in goods between Canada and the United States topped $582 billion.
-Exports to Canada were $282.47 billion, making it the largest export destination for the U.S. According to the most recent figures, U.S. companies invested approximately $353 billion into Canada and foreign direct investment from Canada into the U.S. was nearly $453 billion in 2016.
-In 2017, by country of ultimate beneficial owner, the largest investing country into the U.S. was Canada investing over $66.2 billion.
-This makes it the second largest source of FDI in the U.S. FDI from Canada directly supports 636,100 jobs in the U.S. Canada invested $864 million in research and development and $13.1 billion towards expanding U.S. exports.
-The top US industry sectors that Canada FDI goes to are: software and IT services, financial services, business services, industrial machinery, food and tobacco, and real estate.
-(SelectUSA) Canadian FDI in the U.S. in 2017 based on balance of payments and direct investment position data, totaled $453 billion, and U.S. FDI into Canada totaled $391 billion (Bureau of Economic Analysis).
+In 2019, two way trade in goods between Canada and the United States topped $612 billion.
+Exports to Canada were $292 billion, making it the largest export destination for the U.S. According to the most recent figures, U.S. companies invested approximately $401.8 billion into Canada and foreign direct investment from Canada into the U.S. was nearly $588.39 billion in 2018 (Bureau of Economic Analysis).
+This makes Canada the second largest source of FDI in the U.S. in 2018.
+FDI from Canada directly supports 726,900 jobs in the U.S. Canada invested $1 billion in research and development and $15 billion towards expanding U.S. exports.
+The top US industry sectors that Canada FDI goes to are: software and IT services, financial services, business services, industrial machinery, real estate, and textiles (SelectUSA).

-Computers and electronic products remained California’s largest exports, accounting for 33.5 percent of all California exports to Canada.
-Exports of agricultural products and food manufactures from California to Canada totaled $3.72 billion.
-Transportation equipment and chemicals continuing to be strong export sectors as well totaling $1.3 billion and $866 million, respectively.
-California imports from Canada were composed of transportation equipment, food manufactures, chemicals, and oil and gas.
+Computers and electronic products remained California’s largest exports, accounting for 28.6 percent of all California exports to Canada.
+Exports of agricultural products and transportation equipment from California to Canada totaled $2.47 billion and $1.7 billion, respectively.
+Food manufactures totaled $1.35 billion.
+California imports from Canada were composed of transportation equipment, food manufactures, chemicals, and reimports.

 According to the Canadian government, nearly $2 billion worth of goods and services crosses the Canada-U.S. border daily, which is the equivalent of over $1 million traded every minute.
 Two-way trade with Canada supports an estimated 1,166,100 jobs in California.
 Nearly 1.8 million people visit California from Canada, spending nearly $2 billion.